Osteopathic Medicine in Downers Grove

 The following abilities and expectations must be met by all students admitted to the College with reasonable accommodation.
 Candidates must have abilities and skills in five areas: 1) observation; 2) communication; 3) motor; 4) intellectual, conceptual, integrative, and quantitative; and 5) behavioral and social.
 Technological compensation can be made for some limitation in certain of these areas, but candidates should be able to perform in a reasonably independent manner.

 Candidates are required to certify that they understand and meet these Technical Standards.
 Candidates must provide such certification prior to matriculation.
 Candidates who may not meet the Technical Standards must inform the Director of Admissions, who will then contact the Dean of Students.
-The Dean of Students, in consultation with the academic dean, will identify and discuss what accommodations, if any, the College would need to make that would allow the candidate to complete the curriculum.
+The Dean of Students, in consultation with the College Dean, will identify and discuss what accommodations, if any, the College would need to make that would allow the candidate to complete the curriculum.
 The College is not able to grant accommodations that alter the educational standards of the curriculum.
-Students must meet the Technical Standards for the duration of enrollment at CCOM.
+Students must meet the Technical Standards for the duration of enrollment at the College.

 International Applicants must complete a minimum of 30 semester hours of coursework from a regionally accredited college or university in the United States, or from a recognized post secondary Canadian institution that uses English as its primary language of instruction and documentation.
 Of the 30 semester hours, 15 hours must be in the sciences, six hours in non-remedial English composition, and three hours in speech/public speaking.